arithescientist/hollywood_analysis/README.md

 # Purpose
 The goal of this research is to analyze data extracted from various movie database websites in order to come up with lucrative decisions when answering:
+* Q1 - What is the distribution for movies in each genre?
+What are the top 3 genres that film studios create the most?
+* Q2 - What are the top 10 most popular and highest rated films?
+Is there a relationship between popularity and highest rated?
+* Q3 - What are the top 10 movies with the highest gross profit margin?
+Is there a relationship between Popularity and Profit Margin?
 * Q4 - What's the most lucrative genre combination?
 * Q5 - Who are the top 5 writers, producers, and directors for top 3 genres?
 * Q6 - What's the relationship between the age of a crew member and the rating of a movie?